PIFSC-Protected-Species-Division/cruise-maps-live/README.md

 serves as the basemap that will be populated with this information as the survey gets underway.](./outputs/blank/dailyMap_blankCopy.png)

+### Leg 1

+##### Visual sightings

+![HICEAS 2023 Map - End of Leg 1.
+This map shows the completed survey tracklines (pink) and cetacean sightings (colored symbols) that occured during HICEAS 2023 Leg 1 on the R/V Oscar Elton Sette from 23 to 28 July 2023.
+The U.S. Exclusive Economic Zone (EEZ) surrounding the Hawaiian archipelago (study area) is marked with a white boundary line and planned transect lines are in thin black lines.
+The Papahānaumokuākea Marine National Monument area and Main Hawaiian Islands are labeled in white text.
+The transect lines run lengthwise from northwest to southeast, covering the entire EEZ.](./outputs/map_archive/OES2303_leg1/dailyMap_visuals_OES2303_leg1_ran2023-08-15.png)

+##### Acoustic detections

+![HICEAS 2023 Map - End of Leg 1.
+This map shows the completed survey tracklines (pink) and acoustic detections of cetaceans (colored symbols) that occured during HICEAS 2023 Leg 1 on the R/V Oscar Elton Sette from 23 to 28 July 2023.
+The U.S. Exclusive Economic Zone (EEZ) surrounding the Hawaiian archipelago (study area) is marked with a white boundary line and planned transect lines are in thin black lines.
+The Papahānaumokuākea Marine National Monument area and Main Hawaiian Islands are labeled in white text.
+The transect lines run lengthwise from northwest to southeast, covering the entire EEZ.](./outputs/map_archive/OES2303_leg1/dailyMap_acoustics_OES2303_leg1_ran2023-08-15.png)

 ## Suggestions and Comments

 If you see that the data, product, or metadata can be improved, you are